 Live collaborative editing

 Multiple users can collaborate on a project.
 As soon as a collaborator is added to a a project (see Creating a Course) they share both the project and the associated files.

 Live collaborative editing is possible in CoCalc.
 If one of your collaborators updates a notebook, the rest can see the changes as they are being made (similar to Google Docs).

 Creating a shared project

-You can create a common shared project from any of your existing projects.
-You can think of a shared project to be your private course website for the students with automatic forum and code support.
+You can create a common shared project for your course.
+Think of a shared project as your private course website for the students with automatic forum and code support.
 By default everybody (collaborators and students) will have write access to the project and its associated files.